 Or, the Cambridge Eight circuit

 Perhaps the least attractive feature of the walk is its awkward portmanteau name.
 It conveys the route but without charm.
 What about an unofficial renaming as the Cambridge Eight – a sporting allusion, the one city on the route, and a plan of the route all in one.
 Indeed, it would be quite practical to walk the whole route in eight days while staying in Cambridge, so good are the transport links from the city to key points throughout.
-See below for a guide on how to do it.
+Here’s how to do it.
+Trains and buses need to be checked in advance of course, especially on Sundays.

 return to Cambridge